The European Conservative: Development and growth

+As part of its re-launch in 2021, it received funding from a foundation linked to Hungary's then-ruling Fidesz party, which was considered by some observers to be part of a broader attempt to create a right-wing media ecosystem in Hungary and across Europe that was more aligned with conservatism and Orbanism.
+A 2021 agreement first registered the publication in central Budapest, and later, at the new headquarters of the Mathias Corvinus Collegium, where it —- as well the Brussels Signal media platform, owned by Patrick Egan, an American close to the Fidesz Party and publisher of Remix, another media platform —- shared an address, although they were direct competitors in the eyes of some observers.

-The publication's current Editor-in-Chief is Alvino-Mario Fantini, who has also previously written for The American Spectator, Crisis, The New Criterion, Far Eastern Economic Review, Catholic World Report, The American Conservative, and The Wall Street Journal Europe.
+The publication's current Editor-in-Chief is Alvino-Mario Fantini, who has also previously written for The American Spectator, Crisis, The New Criterion, Far Eastern Economic Review, Catholic World Report, The American Conservative, The Wall Street Journal Europe, and many other outlets.
 He is also a frequent public speaker, and has appeared at various events organized by ADF International, Austrian Economics Center, New Direction, De Nicola Center for Ethics and Culture at the University of Notre Dame, CEFAS at CEU-San Pablo University, the ID Group at the European Parliament, and the National Conservatism conferences.

 Over the years, The European Conservative has published material by people closely associated with the CER, as well as by other well-known authors, such as Anthony Daniels (Theodore Dalrymple), Remi Brague, Ryszard Legutko, Chantal Delsol, Mark Dooley, Todd Huizinga, Charles Coulombe, Alberto Fernandez, Roger Watson, among others.
 In recent years, it has also published less-well-known authors and emerging scholars from around the world, particularly those working in languages other than English.